 Personal loan interest rates work both ways.
 If you borrow money, the interest rate is the amount your lender will charge for your use of their money.
-On the other hand, when a bank borrows your money from your savings account, you earn the interest the banks pays for the use of your funds.
+On the other hand, when a bank borrows your money from your savings account, you earn the interest the banks pay for the use of your funds.
 The Federal Reserve sets the interest rate and controls its movements and its direct impact on the economy.

 Interest rates drive US economic growth.
-They also impact all costs involved with loans and how much return your will see from savings accounts and any investments.
-From a daily consumer viewpoint, these interest rates determine how much you will pay when you borrow for a car note, a student loan or even a personal loan.
+They also impact all costs involved with loans and how much return you will see from savings accounts and any investments.
+From a daily consumer viewpoint, these interest rates determine how much you will pay when you borrow for a car note, a student loan, or even a personal loan.
 When you invest or develop your savings account, interest rates determine how much will earn from those funds.

 By paying attention to the current interest rate, you can increase your investment earnings and decrease the costs associated with borrowing money.
-Basically, high interest rates give lenders an advantage while low interest rates benefit borrowers.
+Basically, high-interest rates give lenders an advantage while low-interest rates benefit borrowers.

 Following an interest rate hike by the Fed in March 2017, banks began to raise their rates for savings accounts.
 This demonstrates how increased interest rates will earn more return on savings accounts but will inversely cause personal loan interest rates to cost more.
-The key to is to take full advantage of higher interest rates, particularly when you are saving for big ticket items such as a home or higher education.
+The key is to take full advantage of higher interest rates, particularly when you are saving for big ticket items such as a home or higher education.

 When you see that interest rates are dropping, this is the perfect time to refinance your current home or explore options for your first mortgage.
 Keep an eye on interest rates as the Fed doesn’t alter the interest rate often.
 They proceed only when they feel that the economy is strong enough to handle the fluctuation.
 For entrepreneurs starting a new venture, interest rate hikes are viewed as positive economic indicators.

 Why Personal Loan Rates Matter